SathyaBhat/sathyasays.com/content/posts/2021-09-07-vpc-analyzer-redis.md

 type: post
 date: 2021-09-13
 url: /2021/09/13/vpc-reachability-analyzer-redis
 description: The VPC Reachability Analyzer tool is a network diagnostic tool from AWS.
-In this post I look at how effective the VPC Reachability Analyzer tool too diagnose a network connectivity issue from a VPC peering connection to a private subnet.
+In this post I look at how effective the VPC Reachability Analyzer tool to diagnose a network connectivity issue from a VPC peering connection to a private subnet.
 featured_image:
 categories:
   - DevOps